cupid-ide/cupid/nuopcdocs/approach.rst

 Initialize Your Model from the Cap
 ----------------------------------

-The cap template you placed in your source tree is in no way connected to your model.
-You should now add a call into your model's existing initialization subroutine(s).
+The cap template you placed in your source tree is not yet connected to your model.
+You now need to add a call into your model's existing initialization subroutine(s).

 NUOPC defines a precise initialization sequence--i.e., a series of steps that all NUOPC components are expected to take when starting up.
+Some of the steps are optional and some are required.
 This initialization sequence is encoded in the :term:`Initialize Phase Definition` (IPD), which includes several different versions in order to allow for extension of the initialization sequence for future releases of NUOPC and to support backward compatibility.
-See the :ref:`initseq` section for more information.

 Instead of tackling the full NUOPC initialization sequence at this point in developing your cap, we recommend that you start by adding calls in your cap's first initialization phase to your model's existing initialization subroutine(s).
 A good place to do this is within the Advertise Fields initialization phase.
+This is the phase where each component "advertises" the fields it requires and can potentially provide.
+In the cap code below, the Avertise Field phase appears in lines 68-82.

 You will need to add ``use`` statements at the top if your cap to import the relevant initialization subroutines from your model into the NUOPC cap module.
 See the code below for an example of where to add the call to your model's initialization subroutine(s).

+In the next section you will add another call into your model code before attempting to execute your NUOPC cap.

 .. _callrunfromcap: